 Selenium is one of the most widely used open-source Web UI automation testing tools.
 It supports the automation of websites across different browsers, platforms, and programming languages.

-Our Selenium tutorial is designed specifically for beginners with little to no prior knowledge of Selenium or automation.
+Our Selenium tutorial is designed specifically for beginners with little to no prior knowledge of Selenium or automation testing.

-We will start with the basics and then as the tutorial progresses, we will move to the more advanced stuff like multi-browser testing, running tests in parallel, automation frameworks, etc.
+We will start with the basics of Selenium.
+After that, we will move to the more advanced stuff like multi-browser testing, running tests in parallel, automation frameworks, etc.

-This section covers the introduction and setup part of the Selenium tutorial along with the usage of basic Selenium commands that one has to use during the automation of web-based applications.
+This section covers the introduction and setup part of the Selenium tutorial.
+In addition, it covers the usage of basic Selenium commands.
+You will be using these commands during the automation of web-based applications.

 Chapter#1 – Selenium Introduction